meettaimur/MYeORM/README.md

 A high performance ORM, for those who prefer SQL to achieve optimal performance.

 #### As Micro ORM
-* provides extension methods to IDbConnection, so can be used with any database provider
+* provides extension methods to IDbConnection, so can be used with any database provider like Dapper
 * for details please check [micro orm page](https://github.com/meettaimur/MYeORM/blob/master/Micro%20ORM.md)
 ````C#
 conection.Execute("INSERT INTO Company (CompanyId, Title, Email) Values (@CompanyId, @Title, @Email);", new { CompanyId = companyId, Title = "New Company", Email = "email@company.com" });